MarcusHSmith/marcusmth/content/blog/autolayout-parent-uiview-is-maximum-of-child-views.md

 date: 2020-03-04T17:47:45.334Z
 lastUpdated: 2020-03-04T17:47:45.372Z
 title: Autolayout Parent UIView is Maximum of Child Views
-description: >-
-  When the parent needs to be at least as large as the children, how do you setup the views.
+description: When the parent needs to be at least as large as the children, how do you setup the views
-tags:
+tags: []
-  - Post
 ---
 I've hit this challenge way too many times and now that I know the solution I don't ever want to be stumped by it again.